 (3) Where after inspecting any object produced to the Minister the Minister is of the opinion that it is an object to which this Act applies the Minister may continue in possession of the object for a period of 30 days, or for such longer period as the person producing the object and the Minister may agree, for the purpose of photographing, copying, or otherwise obtaining a record of, the object and of investigating the extent or nature of any interest that the object may have.

-[Section 41 amended by No. 24 of 1995 s.
+[Section 41 amended: No. 24 of 1995 s.
 35.]

 42. Retention by Minister